-Get discount entry to many UK galleries and museums with your Arts Society Membership Card.
+Get discount entry to many UK galleries & museums with an Arts Society Membership Card.

 Receive Arts Society Review, a glossy magazine published three times a year, packed with arts news, including exclusive features by leading arts writers.

 Come along to one of our lectures for just £7.00 -